paulius-kazokas/Real-Estate-Bill-Generator/README.md

 Allow user to look which filters were used to generate bill reports.
 If entered filtering were used before, system will notify user and then will extract from database

+- Check user bills contains custom filter

+Custom filter will include users custom filtering, by that the filter will be parsed and json report will be generated, inserted into Bill table ( this will enable user history and instead generating report the already existed report will be suggested and showsn from database )

 ---

 ### Sources